 Set on a vibrant campus well equipped with advanced technological resources and intimate learning environments designed for young children, the Lower School climate reflects a PAWsitive atmosphere in which the whole child is celebrated, nurtured and taught.
-The nearly 400 Lower School students are supported by a low student to teacher ratio of credentialed and experienced classroom teachers, special subjects teachers, and instructional assistants, all who deliver differentiated and individualized instruction to each child.
+The nearly 400 Lower School students are supported by a low student-to-teacher ratio of credentialed and experienced homeroom teachers and co-teachers, and special subjects teachers who deliver differentiated and individualized instruction to each child.

 The Lower School program is taught in a traditional setting with the structure of the day built around the developmental age of students at each grade level.
-All Lower School students begin their day with Chapel, which is a time to join together in community and celebration, and then move through a day filled with core subject matter taught with special subjects, including, art, STEM, library, Spiritual Practice, music, science and physical education.
+All Lower School students begin their day with Chapel, which is a time to join together in community and celebration, and then move through a day filled with core and special subjects, including, art, computer science and engineering, digital literacy, spiritual practice, music, science and physical education.

 Our teachers are committed to delivering a robust curriculum using research-based strategies and materials.
 Pro-social behavior is taught and reinforced through the integration of a nationwide Positive Behavioral Support system that is woven into the fabric of our days.
 Although academic development lies at the heart of our mission, we remain committed to shaping the entire young person through spiritual, artistic, social and physical experiences.